Nishanth1102/LBMS/README.md

 Attributes:

-    name: A string representing the user's name.
+    name: A string representing the user's details.
     user_id: A unique identifier for the user.
     borrowed_books: A list of Book objects currently borrowed by the user.